Juliaj/rai/docs/setup/install.md

 !!! important "Package availability"

-    `rai_nomad` is not yet available through pip.
-If your workflow relies on NoMaD integration, please refer to the [developer environment instructions](#setting-up-developer-environment) setup.
+    `rai_perception` and `rai_nomad` are not yet available through pip.
+If your workflow relies on openset detection or NoMaD integration, please refer to the
+    [developer environment instructions](#setting-up-developer-environment) setup.

     `rai_interfaces` is available as `apt` package.
 However, due to package distribution delays, the latest version may not be immediately available.
 If you encounter missing imports, please build `rai_interfaces` from [source](https://github.com/RobotecAI/rai_interfaces).